Registry of World Record Size Shells: Registry of World Record Size Shells (1997–present)

 Following the deaths of Wagner and Abbott, Barbara Haviland continued to compile data for world records.
 In 1997 Kim C. Hutsell acquired the rights to World Size Records from Abbott's daughter, Cynthia, to continue the project as a stand-alone book; those rights were subsequently sold to Don L. Pisor.
-The first edition therefore incorporated many of the earlier entries, as well as additional data compiled for World Size Records by Haviland.
+The first edition of the Registry of World Record Size Shells therefore incorporated many of the earlier entries, as well as additional data compiled for World Size Records by Haviland.
 The format of the new publication differed from World Size Records in several important ways.
 Significantly, the minimum size threshold was lowered from 2.5 cm to 1 cm.
 In another change, the registry listed taxa alphabetically by species name within families, instead of within genera as they had been previously.
 (Note: This format would later be dropped for the fourth edition (2005) in favour of alphabetical ordering of species within genera and of genera within families, only to be reinstated for the fifth edition (2008).)
 This system allows for easy comparison between closely related genera, is more resilient to the frequent taxonomic changes that occur at the genus level, and gets around the issue that many shell dealers prefer to lump numerous genera for the sake of simplicity.
 R. Tucker Abbott had himself intended to use this arrangement in the fifth edition of his World Size Records, but died before he could see his plans through.
 Another difference was the presentation of sizes in millimetres to the nearest tenth instead of centimetres to the nearest hundredth, moving the publication in line with standard usage in conchology.
 Finally, references were added for each specimen to aid in identification.
 The opening paragraph of the first edition set out the project's goals and invited submissions: